Rhodes: Iron Age

-Classical Era
+Classical Age

+Persian period

 The Persians invaded and overran the island, but they were in turn defeated by forces from Athens in 478 BC.
 The Rhodian cities joined the Athenian League.
 When the Peloponnesian War broke out in 431 BC, Rhodes remained largely neutral, although it remained a member of the League.
 The war lasted until 404 BC, but by this time Rhodes had withdrawn entirely from the conflict and decided to go their own way.

+Being the eastern gate to the Aegean Sea, Rhodes was an important stopping point for Phoenician merchants, and prosperous trading colonies and Phoenician communities emerged there, some within the Greek cities.

 In 408 BC, the cities united to form one territory.
 They built the city of Rhodes, a new capital on the northern end of the island.
 Its regular plan was, according to Strabo, superintended by the Athenian architect Hippodamus.

 In 357 BC, the island was conquered by the king Mausolus of Caria; then it fell again to the Persians in 340 BC.
 Their rule was also short.